thiagobien/ACL/workshop/10_Unbreakable_Delivery_Pipeline/01_Harden_Staging_Pipeline_with_Quality_Gate/README.md

 # Harden Staging Pipeline with Quality Gate

 In this lab you'll add an additional quality gate to your CI pipeline.
-In other words, a end-to-end check will verify the functionality of the sockshop application in the staging environment.
+In other words, an end-to-end check will verify the functionality of the sockshop application in the staging environment.

 ## Step 0: Comment out the "DT Deploy Event"
 1. Open the Jenkins pipeline of `k8s-deploy-staging` and put a comment section around the "DT Deploye Event" as shown below: